Azure/acr/docs/preview/connected-registry/quickstart-deploy-connected-registry-nested-iot-edge-cli.md

 The top level deployment file is the same as the one you used to set up a connected registry on a IoT Edge device.
 Refer [Quickstart: Deploy a connected registry to an IoT Edge device](quickstart-deploy-connected-registry-iot-edge-cli.md).

-For the lower level deployment file, please refer the following section 'Configure a deployment manifest for the nested IoT Edge' about the difference to the top level deployment file.
+For the lower level deployment file, please refer the above section 'Configure a deployment manifest for the nested IoT Edge' about the difference to the top level deployment file.
 Overall, the lowever level deployment file is similar as the top level deployment file.
-The differences are
+The differences are:

-a.
-It need pull all the images required from top level connected registry instead of from cloud registry or MCR.
+- It need pull all the images required from top level connected registry instead of from cloud registry or MCR.
-b.
-It need configure the parent gateway endpoint with the top level connected registry IP or FQDN instead of cloud registry.

-For a, when you set up the top level connected registry, you need make sure it will sync up all the IoT agent, hub and connected registry images locally (azureiotedge-agent, azureiotedge-hub, connected-registry).
+When you set up the top level connected registry, you need make sure it will sync up all the IoT agent, hub and connected registry images locally (azureiotedge-agent, azureiotedge-hub, connected-registry).
 The lower level IoT device need pull these images from the top level connected registry.
+- It need configure the parent gateway endpoint with the top level connected registry IP or FQDN instead of cloud registry.

-5. Install in the top and lower level devices cd ~/nestedIotEdgeTutorial/iotedge_config_cli_release ./iotedge_config --config ~/nestedIotEdgeTutorial/iotedge_config_cli_release/templates/tutorial/iotedge_config.yaml --output ~/nestedIotEdgeTutorial/iotedge_config_cli_release/outputs -f
+5. Install in the top and lower level devices.
+Navigate to your iotedge_config_cli_releae directory and run the tool to create your hierarchy of IoT Edge devices. cd ~/nestedIotEdgeTutorial/iotedge_config_cli_release ./iotedge_config --config ~/nestedIotEdgeTutorial/iotedge_config_cli_release/templates/tutorial/iotedge_config.yaml --output ~/nestedIotEdgeTutorial/iotedge_config_cli_release/outputs -f

+With the --output flag, the toos creates the device certificates, certificate bundles, and a log file in a directory of your choice.
+With the -f flag set, the tool will automatically look for existing IoT Edge devices in your IoT Hub and remove them, to avoid errors and keep your hub clean.

-Copy the top-layer.zip and lower-layer.zip to the corresponding top and lower vms using scp
+Copy the generated top-layer.zip and lower-layer.zip in above steps to the corresponding top and lower vms using scp

 scp <PATH_TO_CONFIGURATION_BUNDLE>   <USER>@<VM_IP_OR_FQDN>:~

-Go each device, unzip the configuration bundle.
+Go to each device, unzip the configuration bundle.
 You'll need to install zip first. sudo apt install zip unzip ~/<PATH_TO_CONFIGURATION_BUNDLE>/<CONFIGURATION_BUNDLE>.zip (unzip top-layer.zip)